 Fruits and vegetables.
 A review of modifiable risk factors for pancreatic disease (acute, chronic, and pancreatic cancer) found that consuming the highest amounts of fruit reduced the risk for pancreatic diseases by 27%, while eating the most vegetables reduced risk by nearly 30%, compared to persons consuming the lowest amounts.

 Several studies have found an increase in oxidative stress in patients with chronic pancreatitis.
-One possible contributor is the deficiency of fat-soluble vitamins (A, D, and E) that is common in patients with chronic pancreatitis due to chronic malabsorption.
+One possible contributor is the deficiency of fat-soluble vitamins (A, D, E, and K) that is common in patients with chronic pancreatitis due to chronic malabsorption.

 A known source of this imbalance is the metabolism of xenobiotics, resulting in glutathione depletion and subsequent damage to pancreatic acinar cells.
 Certain antioxidant defense mechanisms (e.g., glutathione) are compromised in patients with chronic pancreatitis.
 Melatonin is known to scavenge oxygen and nitrogen radicals and activate antioxidant enzymes such as superoxide dismutase, catalase, and glutathione; consequently, connections have emerged between low melatonin levels and the likelihood of having more severe attacks of pancreatitis.